-Sajjad Panahi, Milad Abbasi, Kourosh Sayehmiri, Safaripour Sadegh and Jahangir Abdi* Pages 180 - 186 ( 7 )
+Sajjad Panahi, Milad Abbasi, Kourosh Sayehmiri, Safaripour Sadegh and Jahangir Abdi* Pages 173 - 179 ( 7 )

 Methods: The literature search was performed in the SID, Magiran, IranDoc, PubMed, Scopus, Medlib, as well as the Google Scholar search engine databases to find studies on the prevalence of CL.
 The reference lists of the found articles were also reviewed to obtain additional relevant articles.
 Studies that were related to treatment and reservoirs of CL were excluded.
 Forty-four studies were selected for the final analysis.

-Leishmaniasis, Iran, prevalence, systematic review.
+Leishmaniasis, Iran, prevalence, systematic review, cutaneous, parasitic diseases.

-Student Research Committee, Ilam University of Medical Sciences, Ilam, Student Research Committee, Ilam University of Medical Sciences, Ilam, Biostatistics Department, Health Faculty, Modeling in the Health Research Center, Farhangian University, Ilam, Parasitology Department, School of Medicine, Ilam University of Medical sciences, Ilam
+Student Research Committee, Ilam University of Medical Sciences, Ilam, Student Research Committee, Ilam University of Medical Sciences, Ilam, Biostatistics Department, Health Faculty, Modeling in the Health Research Center, Ilam, Farhangian University, Ilam, Parasitology Department, School of Medicine, Ilam University of Medical sciences, Ilam